Charles Green Shaw: Writer

 Shaw started his career as a writer by the early 1920s.
 He worked as a freelance writer for magazines such as Harper's Bazaar, The New Yorker, The Smart Set, and Vanity Fair, focusing on theater and café society.
-Shaw was "the master of the bon mot, the glib remark, the clever definition."
+Shaw was, according to Buck Pennington, "the master of the bon mot, the glib remark, the clever definition."
 He frequently created illustrations to go with his articles.
-Along with "his witty and insightful articles," Shaw was a journalist and a novelist.
+He was also a journalist and a novelist.
 His articles were published in magazines such as Antiques, Connoisseur, House & Garden, and Life.
 He interviewed Adele Astaire, F. Scott Fitzgerald, Sinclair Lewis, George Jean Nathan, Michael Strange.
-One of his books with "lasting merit" is The Lowdown, a collection celebrity character sketches.
+One of his books that has been described as having "lasting merit" is The Lowdown, a collection celebrity character sketches.

 In April 1936, Shaw decided to write and illustrate books for children.
 In May 1939, he finally found an editor interested in his ideas—Margaret Wise Brown, who would go on to write the children's classic Goodnight Moon.
 Shaw published dozens of books for children, including It Looked Like Spilt Milk in 1947.
 He also illustrated books for Brown.

 In 1952 when he was 62 years old, Shaw started writing poetry and had some 1,200 poems published in Literary Review, the New York Tribune, Poetry Digest, and Trace.
 He also released four poetry collections.